NortheasternClimbing/northeasternclimbing.github.io/team/faq.md

 Q: What format are tryouts?

-A: Two-tryout formats are used.
-We hold a redpoint-format ropes competition and a redpoint-format bouldering competition, where tryouts can sign up for both.
+A: We hold a redpoint-format bouldering competition

 ---

 Q: Where do you practice?

-A: We practice at Central Rock Gym (CRG)’s gyms in Watertown, Cambridge, and Stoneham.
+A: We practice at Central Rock Gym (CRG)’s gyms in Watertown, Cambridge, and Waltham.

 ---

 Q: What competitions do you participate in?

-A: Our team officially participates in USA Climbing Locals, Divsionals, and Nationals.
+A: Our team officially participates in USA Climbing Locals, Divisionals, and Nationals.
 Additionally, we attend other local competitions like the Dark Horse Series, the Movement Boulder Series, and the Blackout Boulder Brawl.